LukasNiessen/ArchUnitTS/README.md

 ### Jasmine

 Jasmine unfortunately has some constraints and requires minimal setup.
-You will need just one line of code:
+However, you will need just one line of code:

 ```typescript
 beforeEach(() => {